 - Or have a look a little further from the town center, in the Normandy countryside such as this house with pool "La poterie" - see photos and availability

-Explore the City Center - a few old buildings
+Explore the village Center - a few old buildings

 The center is not big, you can easily walk around to enjoy the few central streets.